Centipedes Facts & Information

 Centipedes may enter houses and buildings, but they do not roam during daytime.
 Centipedes are fast moving, agile, nocturnal animals.
 They hide in damp areas around bathrooms, closets, basements and other sites typically infested by pests.

-What do they eat?
+What do centipedes eat?

 Most centipedes are carnivorous and prey upon soft-bodied insects, spiders, worms and other arthropods, including other centipedes.
 Read more about what they eat.

 Centipedes are not likely to consume wood.
-In actuality, arthropods commonly known as wood eating centipedes are millipedes.
+In actuality, arthropods commonly known as wood-eating centipedes are millipedes.
 While millipedes do closely resemble centipedes, millipedes are herbivores and detritivores, subsisting on dead and decaying plant material, including wood or cellulose material.

-Do they bite?
+Do centipedes bite?

 Centipedes are venomous.
 Their venom allows them to attack prey and defend themselves against predators and other natural enemies.
 Centipede venom is not normally life endangering to humans, although the bite can be painful.

-Lifespan
+Lifespan of Centipedes

 Provided that they are able to escape from predators and that their surroundings are conducive to survival, centipedes can live as long as six years.
 Among arthropods, this lifespan is considered longer than many.